Table of contents

 Getting started with importing to Vietnam

-As already mentioned earlier in the article, you can import to Vietnam if you have a legal entity that holds all the necessary licenses and is registered in Vietnam or use importer of record service.
+As already mentioned earlier in the article, you can import to Vietnam if you or the receiver has a legal entity that holds all the necessary licenses and is registered in Vietnam or use the Importer of Record service.

 Setting up an import company in Vietnam